htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 New Features:

-- If the startd detects that a exited or evicted jobs has leftover, unkillable processes, it now marks that slot as "broken", and will not reassign the resources for that slot to any other jobs.
+- If the startd detects that an exited or evicted job has leftover, unkillable processes, it now marks that slot as "broken", and will not reassign the resources for that slot to any other jobs.
 Disabled if :macro:`STARTD_LEFTOVER_PROCS_BREAK_SLOTS` is set to false.